micheal-ndoh/micheal-ndoh/README.md

 - 👋 Hi, I’m @micheal-ndoh
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Software engineering
-- 🌱I recently build a script that sets a remainder to a task inputed by the user check it [here](https://github.com/micheal-ndoh/Exercises/blob/e9f7cdc009701f7542ccc2686937343ffcedbe39/Remainder.sh)
+- 🌱I recently build a script that sets a remainder to a task inputted by the user check it [here](https://github.com/micheal-ndoh/Exercises/blob/e9f7cdc009701f7542ccc2686937343ffcedbe39/Remainder.sh)
 - 💞️ I’m looking to meet more IT enthusiast
 - Currentl
 - 📫 reach me via discord  <img src="" width="48">